 Love rules the world.
 Or, at least, that’s the way it should be.
-Deep inside each of us, we all follow what our heart tell us.
+Deep inside each of us, we all follow what our heart tells us.
 Love always shows us the way.
 We make acts of love every day.
 Love is what makes us human.
 To feel love is the best and the worst!
 Making it the strongest feeling ever.
 It’s a feeling of dependency but at the same time the best kind of freedom you’ve ever wished for.
 We do so much things par amour (out of love).
-French language being one of the most romantic on earth, the word amour had to be on my top 10 French words that English people love!
+The French language being one of the most romantic on earth, the word amour had to be on my top 10 French words that English people love!

 A funny expression: La vache!

 In English, this expression would mean “holy cow” or “gee”.
 La vache! is used to express surprise or admiration.
 One of my dearest friends told me it was his favorite French word.
 And I thought it was so unusual and so original I had to share it with you!
 I really wasn’t expecting such a word!
 If you want to properly pronounce it, here follows the correct pronunciation: -vaʃ-.

 My top 10 French words that English people love is now over!
 Feel free to also share yours with me!
 See you in Paris! À bientôt!